binbashar/le-tf-infra-aws/apps-devstg/us-east-1/k8s-eks-v1.17/README.md

 ```

-3. Identities layers
-   1. The main files begin with the `ids_` prefix.
-      1. They declare roles and their respective policies.
-      2. The former are intended to be assumed by pods in your cluster through the EKS IRSA feature.
-   2. Go to this layer and run `leverage tf apply`

 #### Setup auth and test cluster connectivity
 1. Connecting to the K8s EKS cluster
 2. Since we’re deploying a private K8s cluster you’ll need to be **connected to the VPN**